 You may be able to challenge the CA Vehicle Code §22350 violations you are accused of by showing that:

-- It was necessary for you to drive at an excessive rate of speed due to an emergency
+- It was necessary for you to drive at an excessive rate of speed due to an emergency.

-- The stop was unlawful or improper
+- The stop was unlawful or improper, such as an illegal speed trap.

 Is CA Vehicle Code §22350 a Criminal Offense?